 The SCD is only generated and accessible inside of the HSM after a successful authentication process with the specified Signature Activation Protocol (SAP).
-The signing interaction with the signatory is performed using a user application via an API the Signer Interaction Component (SIC).
+The signing interaction with the signatory or the creator of the seal is performed using a user application via an API the Signer Interaction Component (SIC).
 The user application is responsible for creating the signed document using the signature values provided by the QSCD.

 The SAP ensures the consent on the document to be signed.
 If the document is not shown by the SAP directly, then a reference to the document is shown during the SAP.
-Sole control over the SCD is ensured by sending a challenge from the SAM to the signatory via the SIC.
+Sole control over the SCD is ensured by sending a challenge from the SAM to the signatory or the creator of a seal via the SIC.
 The SIC signs the challenge with the key authorization (KA).
 Moreover, the KA must be appropriately protected by the SIC.
-The QSCD generates the challenge and associates it with the signatory and the signatory's key pair.
-The authentication according to SCAL27 level according to EN 419 241-1 is performed by an external identity provider (IDP) and confirmed with a signed assertion in conjunction with the SIC by using the KA.
+The QSCD generates the challenge and associates it with the signatory and the signatory's key pair or to the creator of the seal and to the creator of the seal's keypair.
+The authentication according to SCAL28 level according to EN 419 241-1 is performed by an external identity provider (IDP) and confirmed with a signed assertion in conjunction with the SIC by using the KA.
 Thus, the authentication is in any case performed as 2-factor authentication according to SCAL2.

-Signature Creation:
+Signature and Seal Creation:

-A user can only request a signature creation via trusted applications (through the SSA8 i.e., Signer-1 Server) and not via direct access in particular to the QSCD.
+The process for signature and seal creation is equivalent: A user can only request a signature or seal creation via trusted applications (through the SSA9 i.e., Signer-1 Server) and not via direct access in particular to the QSCD.
 The communication between those external components and the remote QSCD employs the Signature Activation Protocol (SAP).
-A user requesting the signature of one or more documents (i.e., a set of DTBS/R) interacts with the Signer Interaction Component (SIC).
-When the user starts a signature request, the DTBS or the set of DTBS are transferred to a Signature Creation Application (SCA) and the SCA initiates the signature process on behalf of the user.
-The SCA thus creates a hash out of the document or out of the documents.
+A user requesting the signature or sealing of one or more documents (i.e., a set of DTBS/R) interacts with the Signer Interaction Component (SIC).
+When the user starts a signature or a seal request, the DTBS or the set of DTBS are transferred to a Signature Creation Application (SCA) and the SCA initiates the signature or seal process on behalf of the user.
+The SCA thus creates a hash out of the document or out of the

+6 SCD - Signature or Seal Creation Data

+7 SVD - Signature or Seal Validation Data

+8 SCAL2 - Sole Control Assurance Level 2

+9 SSA - Server Signing Application

+documents.
 The user is redirected to the SIC which then requests the use of SCD of the user from the SSA.
 The SSA requests the SAM to restore the SCD and therefore, the SAM generates a cryptographic challenge.
 After that, the SIC requests the consent from the user who insert the credentials from the IDP.
 The IDP shall manage the authentication factors for the Signer in a secure manner.
-The authentication service and the Identity Provider (IDP) component initiate the

-5 SCD - Signature Creation Data

-6 SVD - Signature Validation Data

-7 SCAL2 - Sole Control Assurance Level 2

-8 SSA - Server Signing Application

-authorization of the user.
-The authentication service verifies the authentication factor(s) of the signer user and issues an assertion that the signer user has been authenticated.
+The authentication service and the Identity Provider (IDP) component initiate the authorization of the user.
+The authentication service verifies the authentication factor(s) of the signer user or the creator of the seal and issues an assertion that the signer user or the creator of the seal has been authenticated.
 The QSCD verifies this assertion.
-The authenticated user can inspect the data to be signed via the SCA, which computes the hash representation (DTBS/R) of the data to be signed by processing the document to be signed.
+The authenticated user can inspect the data to be signed or sealed via the SCA, which computes the hash representation (DTBS/R) of the data to be signed or sealed by processing the document to be signed or sealed.